 You should also keep the condition of your car in mind when it’s winter: It means that it’s time to send your car in for a regular service.
 There are a few things that you should have checked when winter comes around just to make sure your car keeps on working as it should through the season.

 Here are a few more things that you should think of when it’s time to get ready for winter driving.

-You should make sure that your car’s air conditioning, heating, and defrost setting is in good condition.
+You should make sure that your car’s air conditioning, heating, and defrost settings are in good condition.
 This is generally one of the things that gets checked during a wintertime service, which is something that most good auto body repair shops should offer their clients.
-Find out from your insurance; they might even cover this yearly service as part of your overall car insurance and it might even bring down your premium to have the service done.
+Find out from your insurance: they might even cover this yearly service as part of your overall car insurance and it might even bring down your premium to have the service done.
 Why?
 Because it brings down your risk.

 Yes, it’s common for cars to “cool down” when winter comes, and this can be hard on the engine—especially with older models.
 This is just one reason why the winter service is extremely important.

 You should make sure that your car gets kept clean just before wintertime comes.
 You don’t want to wash your car in freezing temperatures—this can wreak havoc on your car’s finish.
 It’s also a good idea to park your car indoors if you are able to, and if you’re not you should ensure that you at least have a proper cover thrown over your car.
 This can ensure that snow doesn’t end up on your finish.